carloscatalanl/hpa-kubernetes/README.md

 >The numbers of pods are 1 (the minimum) and the CPU load are of 0%.

-Now, we need to generate traffic for increment CPU load.
+Now, we need to generate traffic to increase the CPU load.

 The 04-traffic-generator.sh is a bash script that curl the minikube ip in an infinite loop.